canonical/etrace/README.md

-      --restore-script-args=      Args to provide to the restore script -v, --keep-vm-caches            Don't free VM caches before executing -c, --class-name=               Window class to use with xdotool instead of the the first Command -s, --use-snap-run              Run command through snap run -d, --discard-snap-ns           Discard the snap namespace before running the snap --cmd-stdout=               Log file for run command's stdout --cmd-stderr=               Log file for run command's stderr -j, --json                      Output results in JSON -o, --output-file=              A file to output the results (empty string means stdout) --no-window-wait            Don't wait for the window to appear, just run until the program exits
+      --restore-script-args=      Args to provide to the restore script -v, --keep-vm-caches            Don't free VM caches before executing -c, --class-name=               Window class to use with xdotool instead of the the first Command --window-class-name=        Window class name to use with xdotool -s, --use-snap-run              Run command through snap run -f, --use-flatpak-run           Run command through flatpak run -d, --discard-snap-ns           Discard the snap namespace before running the snap --cmd-stdout=               Log file for run command's stdout --cmd-stderr=               Log file for run command's stderr -j, --json                      Output results in JSON -o, --output-file=              A file to output the results (empty string means stdout) --no-window-wait            Don't wait for the window to appear, just run until the program exits --window-timeout=           Global timeout for waiting for windows to appear.
+Set to empty string to use no timeout (default: 60s)

 Help Options:
   -h, --help                      Show this help message